 Bali is the international gateway.
 It is one of the most accessible destinations in South-East Asia with daily flights from most major cities in Asia and Australia.
 Travellers from the United States or Europe tend to fly via Singapore or Hong Kong.
 There are also domestic flights from the surrounding islands and ferry connections.

-Travira Air and Sky Aviation offer scheduled flights as well as private charters between Bali and Amanwana.
-Helicopter transfers can also be arranged upon request.
+Transnusa offers scheduled flights between Bali and Amanwana.
+Private charter flights and helicopter transfers can also be arranged upon request.
 See transfer schedules for details

 Guests staying at any of the three Amans in Bali (Amandari, Amankila or Amanusa), before or after their stay at Amanwana, will be provided with complimentary transfers to and from Denpasar airport.
 For guests requiring an overnight stay in Bali at either end of their Amanwana holiday, Amanusa is only 25 minutes from Denpasar airport.